-The first part of the seven wastes is over production.
+The first part of the seven wastes is overproduction.
 Waste results from producing more than is required at any given moment by the next workstation or the final customer.
-Typical examples are; producing product to stock based on sales forecasts, producing more parts to avoid lost time due to long set-ups, and batch process resulting in extra output in case of breakdowns.
+Typical examples are; producing products to the stock based on sales forecasts, producing more parts to avoid lost time due to long set-ups, and batch process resulting in extra output in case of breakdowns.

 Over-Production Waste in PMs: